Ziv976/zhouziqi.github.io/_pages/about.md

 Professional Services
 ======
-Serve as a reviewer for the following international journal & conference:
+Serve as a reviewer for the following international journals & conferences:
 - IEEE Transactions on Information Systems (TOIS, CCF A)
 - ACM Mutimeda 2023 (ACM MM, CCF A)
 - Computer Vision and Image Understanding (CVIU, CCF B)
 - IEEE Signal Processing Letters (SPL)
 - The 18th International Conference on Green, Pervasive, and Cloud Computing (GPC)

-Serve as a program committee member for the following international conference:
+Serve as a program committee member for the following international conferences:
 - The 16th International Conference on Creative Content Technologies (CONTENT)
 - The 16th International Conference on Advances in Multimedia (MMEDIA)